 Catherine's mother was worried.
 As a secretly-practicing Christian, she decided the best person to help and advise her daughter was a holy elder.
 This man instructed Catherine in the faith, guiding her prodigious intelligence toward a relationship with Christ.
 After much prayer and fasting, Catherine had a vision of Christ and His mother.
 She saw the Lord's beauty and brilliance, so much greater than her own.
 She wanted to dedicate herself to Him, happily giving up the idea of finding a human partner.

 But it was not to be that easy.
 In another vision, Christ would not even look at her, declaring her unworthy or unready.
 It was quite a new experience for the sought-after, bored beauty.
 Yet there was already a new element of humility developing in Catherine, for on the advice of the elder she continued to study, pray and fast, and finally received baptism.
 She had a third vision of Christ and His mother receiving her joyfully and placing a ring on her finger.
 When she awoke the ring was still there.

 Catherine would later confront the pagan Emperor Maximian, publicly challenging his gory sacrifice to the gods by saying that the true God loves life and true wisdom, not senseless bloody slaughter.
-Seeking to put the outspoken female in her place, he called fifty prominent philosophers to persuade her that her beliefs were mistaken.
-But instead she convinced many of them to become believers.
+Seeking to put the outspoken female in her place, he called together fifty philosophers to persuade her that her beliefs were mistaken.
+But instead she convinced several of them to become believers.

-Once again, Catherine was the smartest person in the room.
+Once again, Catherine had been the smartest person in the room.
 But this time, her intelligence didn't bring her boredom and loneliness.
-It brought her the chance to witness with power and readied her, the "God-summoned bride", to die for the Bridegroom she had learned to love so much.
+It brought her the chance to witness with power and readied her, the "God-summoned bride", to die as a martyr for the Bridegroom she had learned to love so much.